 - When you're low on your veggie quota for the day (and short of time), throw in a cup of frozen veggies to bump up the cup count.

-- When you eat out (like the good old days!), replace half your starch portion with veggies (yes please to that side salad instead of chips).
+- When you eat out, replace half your starch portion with veggies (yes please to that side salad instead of chips).

 - Pop veggies into your smoothies… carrots and celery are great to start with and you can get more adventurous as you need less fruit.
 Ideally work up to 2.5 veggie servings to 1 fruit.

 - Go on and have a weekly veggie night - or two - or three!
 It may be hard at first, but it’ll also encourage you to be more adventurous with your versatile vegetables, especially if you have little tummies at the table.